HarryAllenCodeRepo/TechnicalTest/README.md

 Before starting the deployment process, ensure you have the following:

 - [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
 - AWS credentials with appropriate permissions.
-You can set up these credentials in the GitHub repository's secrets.
+You can then add these credentials in the GitHub repository's secrets.

 ## Steps